macrat/lauth/README.md

 You can change scope and claims for `id_token` and userinfo in the config file.

-In default, set claims for Microsoft ActiveDirectory.
+This is default config; That claims for Microsoft ActiveDirectory.

 ``` yaml
 scope: